King Lizzard: Biography

 King Lizzard was born and raised in Detroit, Michigan, but lived most of his life in Los Angeles, California.
 He is the son of country singer, songwriter Johnny Colmus who wrote songs for Loretta Lynn and Ernest Tubb.

 In 1973 he moved to California, where he earned an acting scholarship.
 From 1979 to 1983 he played bass guitar for a band called Legacy, which opened for Cheap Trick, Chuck Berry and Molly Hatchet.
 Lizzard cites Jimmy Page for his guitar playing style and obsession with the Les Paul Guitar.
 In 1983 he quit music and worked as an extra in feature films and production scheduling and budgeting for low budget films.

 In 1997 he moved from Los Angeles to Las Vegas where he performed and recorded with his father and adopted the name King Lizzard.
 The name came about when a friend from Los Angeles asked if he was going to be a lounge lizard in Las Vegas.
 He said he was going to be the King Lounge Lizard, and thus became King Lounge Lizard, or K.L.
 Lizard.
 In 1999 he dropped "Lounge" and added another Z.

 From 1999 to 2002 he adopted the space vampire lizard persona, with fangs, top hat and robe, and led King Lizzard's Hearts of Darkness Band.

 In 2001 King Lizzard married photographer Lana Colmus, who became Queen Lizzard.

 From 2001 to 2004 he hosted Inside Sin City and Sounds of Sin radio shows on LVRocks Radio.
 In 2004 Lizzard played his last show with Pieter Holland and Les Warner of The Cult at the Beach Las Vegas.
-In 2004 he became an ordained minister and purchased crypts at Forest Lawn Memorial Park, Hollywood Hills, for he and his wife, to be buried at the Court of Remembrance near Liberace and Ronnie James Dio.
+In 2004 he became an ordained minister and purchased crypts at Forest Lawn Memorial Park, Hollywood Hills, for him and his wife, to be buried at the Court of Remembrance near Liberace and Ronnie James Dio.